Abdulvosit/Project-Team1/README.md

 * Document the steps so you can onboard other engineers quickly.

 * Please install awsagent so we can run aws inspector assessments

+* Refer to each task readme.md file for more instructions on how to build each machine.